-The CEREC® Acquisition Center (AC) (Sirona Dental Systems, www.sirona.com) and E4D Dentist™ system (D4D Technologies, www.e4dsky.com) are the two available chairside CAD/CAM systems.2,3 Chairside CAD/CAM systems.complete all three steps of the imaging, design, and milling process in the dental office to fabricate full-contour restorations within the time span of a single appointment.
+The CEREC® Acquisition Center (AC) (Sirona Dental Systems, www.sirona.com) and E4D Dentist™ system (D4D Technologies, www.e4dsky.com) are two available chairside CAD/CAM systems; other examples that will not be discussed in this article include CS Solutions (Carestream Dental, www.carestreamdental.com), and OneVisit (Benco Dental, www.benco.com).2,3 Chairside CAD/CAM systems complete all three steps of the imaging, design, and milling process in the dental office to fabricate full-contour restorations within the time span of a single appointment.

-Both chairside CAD/CAM systems have manufacturer-specific software programs that permit the production of single-tooth ceramic or composite inlays, onlays, veneers, and crowns.
-Both chairside CAD/CAM systems also offer the option to be used as purely digital impression systems.
+Both the CEREC AC and E4D Dentist have manufacturer-specific software programs that permit the production of single-tooth ceramic or composite inlays, onlays, veneers, and crowns.
+Both systems also offer the option to be used as purely digital impression systems.
 The CEREC Connect system for the CEREC AC unit and the E4D Sky Network for the E4D Dentist system are upgrades that allow for electronic transmission of the digital scan file to the dental laboratory for restoration fabrication.

 Digital Cameras and Scanners